 Some may say he already has had an amazing career.

 Undoubtedly, Kimmich is playing with supreme confidence at present, and really that comes as no surprise given he has been the exception to the rule of rotation at one of Europe's top clubs; a permanent feature even in a congested fixture list.

 His position on the pitch, for both club and country, has drawn comparisons with Bayern and Germany legend Philipp Lahm, who retired last season, and though those comparisons are unlikely to go away, Kimmich has himself said how he does not wish to be perceived as "a Philipp Lahm clone".

 Germany’s record appearance-maker Lothar Matthäus, in praising his versatility, also appears to be fuelling the comparisons with Lahm, but while there are similarities between the two, there are differences too.

 Lahm may have been one of the great attacking full-backs, comfortable on either flank, but he was a defender by trade.
 Kimmich, meanwhile, has gradually been converted into a right-back - especially when playing for Germany - after originally breaking through at Stuttgart and RB Leipzig as a defensive midfielder.

-In the below clip, taken from a 1-1 draw at home to Cologne last season, Kimmich played in defensive midfield, while on Tuesday he was at right-back.
+In the below clip, taken from a 1-1 draw at home to Cologne last season, Kimmich played in defensive midfield, while he was back at right-back for his country.
 Each goal was expertly taken, but consider the position he found himself in to score them.
 Then consider which goal might have been scored by Müller and which by Lahm, and the extent to which Kimmich resembles not just one of them but both becomes that much clearer.